Things to Leave Behind When Moving Out of Your Waterloo Region Home

 The same goes for any other little quirks.
 Of course, you’ve disclosed any problems.
 But there may be a secret to how the back door latch works, or a GFI plug in one bathroom that is linked to a second bathroom as well.

 It’s all good information for the new owner, and they will appreciate it.

 Trees, shrubs, and other landscaping features should be left behind.
 The new homeowner will expect all outdoor plantings to remain on the property, and established greenery probably wouldn't survive being transplanted anyway.
 If you’re itching to bring along a prized rose or shrub, take cuttings to propagate in your new home's garden.

 Friendly Neighbourhood Information

-When is garbage pickup day for your neighborhood, and where do you leave the garbage can?
+When is garbage pickup day for your neighbourhood, and where do you leave the garbage can?
 What’s the recycling schedule?
 Where’s the closest grocery store and the best coffee shop?
+Where can you find the best pizza?
 Are there neighbours with kids the same age?